Reviews

 Also featured on Etsy, this Peg and Awl journal kit for beginners is one of the more artisan suggestions in our guide and is perfect for artsy crafters with a soft spot for unique, organic-looking handmade booklets.

-This product was developed with a little extra TLC, inspired by some of the more rugged imagery and works registered in German painter and sculptor Anselm Kiefer’s book “Transition from Cool to Warm.”
+This product was designed with a little extra TLC, inspired by the rugged imagery and works registered in German painter/ sculptor Anselm Kiefer’s book, “Transition from Cool to Warm.”
 That said, don’t expect refined, impeccable finishes here; this is an uncovered book binding project.

-Personally, I absolutely love this type of raw, minimal aesthetic.
-In addition, this kit is made with recycled materials, giving it a more natural feel and look.
-Kits include thread, a needle, linen tape, an instructional booklet, illustrated guidelines, and hand-torn blank Strathmore drawing paper.
+I absolutely love this type of raw, minimal aesthetic.
+In addition, this kit is made with recycled materials, giving it a more organic look and feel.
+Kits include thread, a needle, linen tape, an instructional booklet, illustrated guidelines, and blank Strathmore drawing paper.

 There are two variations of this kit: a 4-inch kit (40 pages) and a 6-inch kit (60 sheets, 120 pages).
 Confirm what each option offers before clicking the purchase button: prices vary.
 These kits are shipped worldwide from the US.

-Psst: you can get a 10% off your first order if you sign up for the seller’s newsletter!
+Psst: you can get 10% off of your first order if you sign up for the seller’s newsletter!

 Complete French Link Stitch Bookbinding Kit by Cleverhands